-If termination is pursuant to Article 11, the employer is required to notify the labour bureau and employment service office at least 10 days before the termination takes effect, or within three days of termination if such termination is due to the occurrence of a natural disaster or an unexpected event.
-The employment service office will assist the terminated employee to seek other employment or vocational training.
+Employees are entitled to severance pay, and pay in lieu of notice is permissible.
+In addition, the employer is required to notify the labour bureau and employment service office at least 10 days before the termination takes effect, or within three days of termination if such termination is because of the occurrence of a natural disaster or an unexpected event.
+The employment service office will assist the terminated employee in seeking other employment or vocational training.